STAF 2019 Industry Day

 Within Philips, the business-unit Image Guided Therapy Systems develops X-ray systems for cardiac and vascular medical diagnosis and intervention.
 These systems contain a large software codebase that has to be maintained over a long system lifecycle.
 This presentation will highlight the challenges we face during development and maintenance and how we use model driven engineering techniques at various levels to deal with these challenges.

 Océ is a more than hundred-year-old company and a global leader in digital imaging, industrial printing, and collaborative business services.
 To better, faster, and cheaper design and understand our systems, we have a long history of modeling across all disciplines and departments.
-The majority in management as well as on the work floor does not need to be convinced by the added value of modeling and its need for our innovative potential.
-Having various types of models within various disciplines and departments, our current challenge is for the majority of the developers to be able to create, (re-)use, connect, and maintain models, because we believe that the human component in our modeling ecosystem is crucial and those connecting models yield exponential added value.
+The Océ vision is that models become leading artifacts during the lifecycle of product variants.
+Having many types of models spanning all disciplines and departments, our current challenge is to create, (re-)use, connect, and maintain models.
+We believe that the human component in our modeling ecosystem is crucial and that interconnecting models yields exponential added value.
 In this talk, we will show you our vision, supported by practical examples and challenges we meet when leveraging models and modeling tools broadly for everyday product development activities.